thatsafy/palmtree_python/README.md

 (Optional) Save connection in saved sessions first by giving a name and clicking 'Save'.
 Connect to device using bottom 'Open' button.
 <img src="http://i.imgur.com/cvIKQQy.png" width="240px">

+Currently running program can be restarted with CTRL+C and CTRL+D. CTRL+C is for cancel and CTRL+D is soft reboot.

+File transfer:
+Files can be transferred via windows explorer and navigating to the memory stick which is connected with USB-cable previously
+plugged in.

 #### Main menu
 Main menu can be scrolled through with keypad"s buttons "1" and "3". "#" is used for selection.
 Menu has two items: manual rotation and flash rotation which user can choose by pressing "#".